elk-audio/elk-docs/documents/sushi_overview.rst

 Useful for multi bus plugins.
 Sushi also features aux sends and corresponding return tracks for effects processing.

-In addition, Sushi allows adding up to 2 master tracks, each with as many channels as there are audio inputs and outputs in sushi.
+In addition, Sushi allows adding pre and post tracks, each with as many channels as there are audio inputs and outputs in sushi.
 They can be used for pre-processing audio inputs before routing to individual tracks and for adding master effects to the audio outputs.